Osaou/http-feeds/README.md

 The Spring implementation ensures events are persisted before they are processed, and additionally no communication is sent over HTTP.

-You don't need any additional configuration to benefit from this optimization - the same API as described above is used.
+You don't need any additional configuration to benefit from this optimization - the same APIs as described above are used.
-The framework will detect that we have any `EventFeed` defined in the same class path loader (with matching feed name), and then use this implementation automatically for that consumer.
+The framework will detect if we have an `EventFeed` defined in the same class path loader with a matching feed name, and then use this implementation automatically for that consumer.

 ## Acknowledgements